 How supplier collaboration can make your supply chain soar.

 When the procurement function is aligned with broader business priorities and strategies, procurement’s value proposition soars.
-As part of that value proposition, procurement leaders are continuing to expand the role of procurement across the wider supply chain.
-However, one area where the alignment is actually slipping is supplier collaboration, which we began discussing in our last article, 3 Powerful Benefits of Strong Supplier Relationships.
-The 2018 Deloitte Global CPO Survey found that supplier relations are an underutilized avenue for delivering value.
+As part of that value proposition, procurement leaders are continuing to expand the role of procurement and sourcing across the wider supply chain.
+However, one area where the alignment is actually slipping is supplier relationship management, which we began discussing in our last article, 3 Powerful Benefits of Strong Supplier Relationships.
+The 2018 Deloitte Global CPO Survey found that buyer-supplier relationships are an underutilized avenue for delivering value.
 Considering that for many industries, the percentage of product value outsourced to suppliers exceeds 40%, your organization’s relationships with its suppliers can tip the scales of profitability.
 What does it take to improve supplier collaboration?
-We share 5 tips to improve supplier relationships here.
+We share 5 tips to improve supplier working relationships here.

 1. Promote clear, consistent communication

 Just as it is in our personal lives, clear and consistent communication is foundational in business relationships.
-To build effective, long-term relationships with suppliers, buyers must communicate with the suppliers on the basis of an equal partnership.
-Aggressive negotiation tactics, for example, will likely undermine trust and turn the relationship into a combative and resentful one.
-It’s helpful to consider the supplier as an extension of the internal organization and entitled to the professional respect afforded to co-workers.
+To build effective, long-term relationships with suppliers, buyers must have effective communication with the suppliers on the basis of an equal partnership.
+Aggressive negotiation tactics, for example, will likely undermine trust and turn the great supplier relationship into a combative and resentful one.
+It’s helpful to consider the good supplier as an extension of the internal organization and entitled to the professional respect afforded to co-workers.

 2. Leverage technology for mutual benefit